abcdan/chainson/README.md

 - [ ] Robust logging system
 - [ ] Robust error handling
 - [ ] Undo function for recent changes (bottom of chainfile holds last x amount of change)
+- [ ] Have the entire thing be fully asynchronous (except methods appended with Sync for flexibility)

 ## How to release a new version or contribute.
 This part of the documention is mainly for myself at the moment (or people who might have release permissions in the future).